-Farmhouse Shepherd’s Pie with Fall Vegetables is an easy, rustic skillet meal that celebrates the best of the season.
+Farmhouse Shepherd’s Pie with Fall Vegetables is an easy, rustic skillet meal that celebrates the best of the season, it’s pure comfort!

 I’m popping in quickly today with a recipe that I hadn’t intended to blog about — it was our dinner the other night and it was so good I thought I’d share.
 Luckily I took a few pics out of habit.
 This is a hearty lamb shepherd’s pie with the surprise of Brussels sprouts, parsnips, and turnips in the mix.
 I cook it all my cast iron skillet and top it off with mashed potatoes enriched with some good Irish cheddar.
 It doesn’t get any warmer or cozier, and the flavor of the heartier fall veggies is a nice change from carrots and peas.

 The process has a few stages, but all simple.
 I brown the meat and set it aside on a plate.
 I add the veggies and saute them for a few minutes, then give the pan a hit of stock and cover it so they can get a chance to tenderize.
 Then I remove them to the plate with the lamb.
 Next I make the gravy in the same pan.
 Some butter and flour, a little seasonings and extra flavor enhancers, and the rest of the beef stock.
 It thickens as it comes to a simmer, and then everything goes back in the pan.